-How to Save Money In College
+How to Save Money in College

 Start saving before you even enroll

-First, there are some things you can do before you even move into your dorm, such as consider if you really want to pay off student loans for the rest of your life.
-Are there some good in-state options you could take advantage of since those tend to have reduced tuition for state residents?
-You might think that your dream school will be worth the high price tag, but the truth is that you’re more likely to get a better start after college if you’re not weighed down by thousands of pounds of student debt for a long time.

-Get started investing, with personalised portfolios, no account minimums and financial advice you can rely on.
+We built a better way to save with high-yield rates, unlimited free transfers, and no minimum account size.
+Get started with Wealthsimple Smart Savings.

 Speaking of student debt: if you do need to take out a loan, do your research.
-In the UK, the average student graduates with £50,800 of debt, and that can quickly spiral out of control if you combine high-interest rates with low entry-level salaries.
+In the US, the average student graduates with $37,172 of debt, and that can quickly spiral out of control if you combine high-interest rates with low entry-level salaries.
 Find out what the interest rates are, and don’t borrow more than you expect to earn in your first year.
-As a rule of thumb, if you hope to have a starting salary of £30,000 a year, try not to borrow more than that.
+As a rule of thumb, if you hope to have a starting salary of $40,000 a year, try not to borrow more than that.

 Try and get a scholarship